Quickstart

 vorlek connect sendgrid --api-key SG.your_sendgrid_key_here

-Vorlek validates the key against GET /v3/user/profile, encrypts it with AES-256-GCM, and stores the ciphertext server-side.
+Vorlek validates the key against the provider, encrypts it with AES-256-GCM, and stores the ciphertext server-side.
 If the key is wrong or lacks scope, you get a clear error before anything is stored.

 Step 4 — Upsert your first contact